-SDK stands for Software Development Kit, and the only real difference between it and the Redistributable is the huge amounts of extra documentation and examples it supplies - 131MB compared with 21MB for its lightweight brother.
+SDK stands for Software Development Kit, and the only real difference between it and the Redistributable is the huge amounts of extra documentation and examples it supplies - 131MB compared with 21MB for it's lightweight brother.

-Anybody who is familiar with ASP might be used to ASP being installed automatically with the web server, and thereby doing it all in one step.
-This is true - classic ASP is still installed with the web server; however, ASP.NET currently is only available as a separate download.
+Anybody who is familiar with ASP might be used to it being installed automatically with the web server, and thereby doing it all in one step.
+This is true - classic ASP is still installed with the web server.
+However, ASP.NET is currently only available as a separate download.
 This means you will have to download ASP.NET from Microsoft's web site or from CD (if you have one).
 However, before you can install ASP.NET, it is necessary to have a working web server.